compgenomicslab/TreeProfiler/README.md

 Press CTRL+C to quit
 ```

 As the session starts in local server http://127.0.0.1:5000, annotated tree and selected properties are visualized at the interactive session.
+Here is more information of interactive session of visualization([here]())

 # Using TreeProfiler
 In this Tutorial we will use TreeProfiler and demostrate basic usage with data in `examples/`

 ```
-tree examples
+tree examples/
-examples
+examples/
 ├── basic_example1
-│   ├── annotate_example1.sh
 │   ├── basic_example1_metadata2.tsv
 │   ├── basic_example1_miss.tsv
 │   ├── basic_example1_null.tsv
 │   ├── basic_example1.nw
+│   ├── basic_example1.tsv
-│   └── basic_example1.tsv
+│   └── example1_demo.sh
 ├── basic_example2
-│   ├── annotate_example2.sh
 │   ├── diauxic.array
 │   ├── diauxic.nw
+│   ├── example2_demo.sh
 │   ├── FluA_H3_AA.fas
 │   ├── MCC_FluA_H3_Genotype.txt
 │   └── MCC_FluA_H3.nw